How to file a Making Tax Digital for Income Tax quarterly update

 While these changes might seem like a hassle right now, the aim is to give taxpayers a more up-to-date view of their tax position and reduce any errors caused by last-minute filing, which unfortunately millions of people are doing!

-Who does MTD for IT apply to?
+Who does MTD for Income Tax apply to?

 MTD for IT will apply to self-employed individuals and landlords: